 Brain SPECT imaging allows us to see imbalances in important brain regions and to identify the subtypes of psychiatric disorders for a more accurate diagnosis.
 With this important information, we can provide a more personalized and effective treatment plan for our patients.

-In addition to utilizing advanced brain imaging to understand how your brain function may be contributing to your despair, we look at all of the biological, psychological, social, and spiritual factors that may be keeping you down or may be contributing to self-harm.
+In addition to utilizing advanced brain imaging to understand how your brain function may be contributing to your despair, we look at all of the biological, psychological, social, and spiritual factors that may be keeping you down.
 With this comprehensive brain-body approach, we can help you find a path out of the pain toward a happier, more fulfilling life that matters.